-All Risk Assessments are on the S:Drive.
-These need to be read and signed before sharing with the EVC.
-The EVC will attach the correct one and any relevant medical information to the Trip Pack before presenting the pack to the Bursar for approval, at least a week before the date of the trip.
+All Risk Assessments are held in the trips pack and signed risk assessments should be saved on the S:Drive.
+The EVC will attach the correct RA and any relevant medical information to the Trip Pack before presenting the pack to the Bursar for approval, at least a week before the date of the trip.